Rated 4/5 stars by our editorial team

 Only a small handful of major credit card issuers offer student credit cards.

-Discover offers two student credit cards: the Discover it® Student Cash Back, where you can Earn 5% cash back on everyday purchases at different places each quarter like grocery stores, restaurants, gas stations, select rideshares and online shopping, up to the quarterly maximum when you activate.
-1% unlimited cash back on all other purchases - automatically And the Discover it® Student chrome, where you can 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter.
-1% unlimited cash back on all other purchases - automatically
+Discover offers two student credit cards: the Discover it® Student Cash Back, where you can 5% cash back on everyday purchases at different places each quarter like Amazon.com, grocery stores, restaurants, gas stations and when you pay using PayPal, up to the quarterly maximum when you activate, 1% unlimited cash back on all other purchases - automatically And the Discover it® Student chrome, where you can 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, 1% unlimited cash back on all other purchases - automatically

 When comparing student credit cards, the first thing you should do is look at the card’s annual percentage rate (APR) and annual fee (if there is one), as well as any promotional terms that are included.